A Tom Evans The Groove phono amplifier repair

 There’s no circuit diagrams or any information on what any of the parts are so finding replacements took a bit of working out.

-This isn’t helped by the fact that all the semiconductors have had their identifying numbers scrubbed off and all the op-amps have heatsinks very firmly glued to them.
+This isn’t helped by the fact that all the semiconductors have had their identifying numbers ground off and all the op-amps have heatsinks very firmly glued to them.
 They’ve probably also had their numbers removed!

-To tell if an unmarked opamp is a single or dual package one the power pins are different.
+To tell if an unmarked opamp is a single or dual package type the power pins are different.
 Obviously I had no idea what the part was so fitted a known good audio one in a socket.

 The special design element of the The Groove is a very low noise voltage regulator shown below that Tom Evans calls a Lithos regulator.
 It provides +/- 14v for the audio circuitry.